Welcome to Sky User - The unofficial support forum for everything Sky! - Now helping over 31,400 members.

-Speed tests and how to get better results This is a discussion on, advice on connection speed needed within the Sky Broadband help and support forum; hi I've recently had my line changed due to an ongoing fault on my phone line.
+This is a discussion on advice on connection speed needed within the Speed tests and how to get better results forums, part of the Sky Broadband help and support category; hi I've recently had my line changed due to an ongoing fault on my phone line.
 I was originally connecting ...

 hi